AdobeDocs/campaign-classic.en/help/delivery/using/defining-the-email-content.md

 You can try sending an AMP email with two methods:

-* Unitary test: Adobe Campaign enables you to test delivering an AMP-powered dynamic email to verify its contents and behavior.
+* Unitary test: Adobe Campaign enables you to test delivering an AMP-powered dynamic email to verify its contents and behavior to selected email addresses appropriately configured.
 * Testing sending a delivery or a campaign within the beta program: you must register with Google so that your domain is whitelisted.
 See [Register with Google to send dynamic emails](https://developers.google.com/gmail/ampemail/register).

 >[!CAUTION]
 >
->AMP for Email being available as a beta capability, you can only test delivering AMP emails to specific email addresses appropriately configured.
+>AMP for Email being available as a beta capability, you can only test delivering AMP emails to specific email addresses appropriately configured or by registering with the email providers that take part to the AMP for Email beta program.
 Currently only Gmail supports testing this format.

 >[!NOTE]
 >